 Within the past three years, LVMH – by way of L Catterton Asia (its private equity unit) – has taken significant stakes in three Korean entities: Gentle Monster, a budding young eyewear brand; CLIO Cosmetics; and last but not least, YG Entertainment, one of the nation’s leading K-pop management firms.

-Now, in the early days of London Fashion Week, Burberry and a few other brands want in.
+These brands are joined by Burberry and no shortage of other big-name entities, which continue to tap into the selling power of these famous figures, as well.
 The British brand, which helped open the Spring/Summer 2018 shows in London (with a See Now-Buy Now Fall/Winter 2017 collection), invited Winner bandmates MINO and HOONY to London for the event.

 Not up on Winner?
 The boyband – which, along with G-Dragon’s BigBang, falls under the umbrella of YG – has seen major success thus far in 2017 after returning from a year-long hiatus.
 The group revamped after losing lead vocalist Nam Tae Hyun, and as Billboard recently put it, “has quickly picked up momentum as one of Korea's most promising boy bands between the four singles they released on ‘Our Twenty Four’ and ‘April’s Fate Number Four,’ which featured ‘Really Really’ and the ballad ‘Fool.’”